 - 1 tbsp Chinese five-spice

-Blend it all, serve on noodle salads, kelp noodles, even, or oil-free stir-fries!
+Blend it all, and serve on noodle salads, kelp noodles, and even, or oil-free stir-fries!

 Thank you so much for considering to support my blog.
 The best way to show support is by sharing, liking, commenting.
 You can also follow Shakingmytofu on Instagram and Facebook.
 However you support me, please know I am truly grateful.